webfactory/WebfactoryIcuTranslationBundle/README.md

 ### 0.4.0 -> 0.5.0 ###

-Removed lexer/parser classes and message rewriting that was necessary to support named parameters in PHP versions < 5.5.
+Improved performance by removing lexer/parser classes and message rewriting that was necessary to support named parameters in PHP versions < 5.5.

 ### 0.3.0 -> 0.4.0 ###